Can reopening of pubs whip up thirst for £151m C&C share sale?

 The timing of the cash raise is obviously aimed at taking advantage of renewed optimism around hospitality.
 UK beer gardens and cafes reopened in mid-April and indoor dining started back last week.

-On Friday, the Irish Cabinet approved plans to restart outdoor hospitality on June 7th, with indoor dinning set to resume a month later.
+On Friday, the Cabinet here approved plans to restart outdoor hospitality on June 7th, with indoor dining set to resume a month later.

 But Forde’s base case is that C&C’s sales will still be only 87 per cent of pre-pandemic levels in the 12 months to February 2023 – with risks to the downside.